 A translation has a StreamWorld property that denotes the translation regime and is directly equivalent to an Exception level on a PE.
 All caches of translations are tagged with a StreamWorld which is matched on lookup and invalidation.
 The StreamWorld is defined by the configuration that inserts or looks up a translation.
-The StreamWorld is defined by the combination of the Security state of an STE, its STE.Config field, its STE.STRW field and SMMU_CR2.E2H.
+The StreamWorld is defined by the combination of the Security state of an STE, its STE.Config field, its STE.STRW field and the corresponding SMMU_CR2.E2H or SMMU_S_CR2.E2H configuration.
 See the STE.STRW field in section 5.2.
 In addition to insertion and lookup, the StreamWorld/Exception level/translation regime affects the scope of different types of TLB invalidations.
 See section 3.17.